Oya Aktas (firstname.lastname@example.org) : AD 9:30, AE 10:30

 o National Association for the Advancement of Colored People (NAACP).
 Founded in 1909, the NAACP has been a premier civil rights organization for more than a century.
 You will read about the organization’s activities in the 1920s in several historic newspapers (online) and in a pair of books that have been placed on reserve.

 o Japanese American Citizens League (JACL).
-Founded in 1928, the JACL sought to represent Japanese Americans the way the NAACP fought for African Americans.
-You will read about the organization’s activities in the Pacific Citizen and in a pair of books that have been placed on reserve.
+Founded in 1929, the JACL sought to represent Japanese Americans the way the NAACP fought for African Americans.
+You will read about the organization’s activities in the Pacific Citizen (online newspaper) and in a book that has been placed on reserve.

 Nativist and white supremacist movements:

 · Anti-Catholic campaigns 1850s.
 In the early 1850s, the American Party (the Know-Nothing Party) won federal and state elections advocating anti-Catholicism and immigration restriction.
-You will read about the Know-Nothing movement in the New York Times (online) and in a pair of books that have been placed on reserve.
+You will read about the Know-Nothing movement in several historic newspapers (online) and in a pair of books that have been placed on reserve.

 · Anti-Chinese movement 1880s.
 Along the West Coast hatred and violence directed at Chinese people peaked in the 1880s.
 You will read about the campaign in several historic newspapers (online) and in a pair of books that have been placed on reserve.